How the 3D cow illustration was made

 How much time, depends on a whole lot of things, like for example, how fast your computer is, how many objects are in the scene, how complex those objects are, how many lights are used in the scene, and how big you want the final image to be.
 To render this image big enough for, say, a half-page magazine illustration would take about 10 hours on an old computer or about an hour on a new one.

-And here’s the finished illustration (above).
-I’ve opened the rendered file in Photoshop and painted a bit of fuzzy hair around the top of its head and ears, but the 3D software did everything else.
+Here’s a close-up view of the finished illustration after it had finished rendering.
+I’ve opened the rendered file in Photoshop and painted a bit of fuzzy hair around the top of its head and ears, but the 3D software did everything else in the scene.